'Are you crazy?' - Klopp unhappy with Liverpool applause of Chelsea red card | Goal.com

 "Are you crazy?
 We never ever do that, ok?," Klopp could reportedly be heard shouting from the sidelines.

-The send off would prove decisive as Liverpool went on to claim a 2-0 win courtesy of a double from Mane.
+The sending off would prove decisive as Liverpool went on to claim a 2-0 win courtesy of a double from Mane.

 Klopp clarified his stance on the red-card applause post-match and admitted the sending off did change the game.